 The real question here is not (as the author of the article I cited says) how far we are from the magic world of technology; it is about the social consequence of technomagic thinking on our social institutions right now.

 Sometimes, I just laugh at the absurdity of this technomagicology.
 But I don’t think we can only laugh at it.
-At a time when the general public, academic institutions, government policy-makers seem to be listening and believing the nonsense that is peddled by too many “players” in our education “market,” there is real danger that, metaphorically speaking, in ten or twenty years, the world will have very few flying cars and a lot of given-up highway construction/modernization projects.
+At a time when the general public, academic institutions, government policy-makers seem to be listening to and believing the nonsense that is peddled by too many “players” in our education “market,” there is real danger that, metaphorically speaking, in ten or twenty years, the world will have very few flying cars and a lot of given-up highway construction/modernization projects.